 At each session in which the TG has meetings the TG Chair shall report as follows:

-A status (powerpoint) report (achievements, telecon schedule, goals for next meeting) for the closing plenary, to be made available before or during the Thursday night CAC meeting
+A status (PowerPoint) report (achievements, teleconference schedule, goals for next meeting) for the closing plenary, to be made available before or during the Thursday night CAC meeting.

 A summary (html) report to be posted to the 802.11 web site no later than one week after the close of the session.